WASH Rotary Action Group supports and ensures sustainable long-lasting clean water, sanitation, and hygiene programs to communities in need.

 The project involved selecting ten of the most vulnerable students from each school to participate in a six-month training program they call "My Pad, My Confidence".
 After completing the course, they train other students and young mothers, using the sewing machines provided at each school.

 Doreen reports that, "It is truly inspiring to witness these girls learning the valuable skill of pad-making.
-They are eager to not only acquire this skill, but each obtains a personal set of reusable pads.
+They are eager to not only acquire this skill, but each obtain a personal set of reusable pads.
 Beyond that, they are gaining tailoring skills that will empower them in the long run."

 Joint Newsletter with Menstrual Health and Hygiene